DurinKhampa/Drawing-with-arrows/README.md

-User press arrow keys to draw
+User press arrow keys to draw at arrows.html

+with mouse.html user can draw using both mouse or arrow keys